Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 To choose the right CDP, whether packaged (traditional CDP) or modular, there are a few key steps to follow:

-Organize the project well, and in particular the deployment of the solution: depending on the importance of the use cases, you can prioritize the functionalities you need to have or develop for your CDP.
+• Organise the project well, and in particular the deployment of the solution: depending on the importance of the use cases, you can prioritise the functionalities you need to have or develop for your CDP.
 Doing a pilot project can be a good idea for testing the platform!

 💡A modular approach allows you to plan a multi-stage deployment, enabling you to start small.
 It is then possible to seamlessly add more data, functionality and extend access to the platform to new teams.

-Step 3: Measure the impact of solutions on the existing data stack and their ability to integrate with it.
-For example, by listing the necessary integrations, it's easy to eliminate certain pre-selected editors that wouldn't allow you to connect to them.
-The advantage of composable CDP is that it integrates directly into your stack.
+On your existing data stack and their ability to integrate with it.
+For example, by listing the required integrations, it becomes easy to rule out certain shortlisted vendors that would not be able to connect.
+The advantage of a composable CDP is that it integrates directly with your stack.

 It may also be a good idea to take other factors into account before choosing a type of CDP: deployment time, data hosting, maintenance processes within the platform, price, etc.